conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote add --help
+    $ conan remote add -h
-    usage: conan remote add [-h] [-v [V]] [--logger] [--insecure] [--index INDEX] [-f] name url
+    usage: conan remote add [-h] [-v [V]] [--logger] [--insecure] [--index INDEX] [-f]
+                            name url

-    Add a remote
+    Add a remote.

     positional arguments:
       name           Name of the remote to add url            Url of the remote

     optional arguments:
-    -h, --help     show this help message and exit
-    -v [V]         Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger       Show the output with log format, with time, type and message.
+      -h, --help     show this help message and exit -v [V]         Level of detail of the output.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
+      --logger       Show the output with log format, with time, type and message.
       --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list -f, --force    Force the definition of the remote even if duplicated

 conan remote disable